dreamportdev/Osdev-Notes/Memory_Management/Heap_Allocation.md

     }
 }
 ```
-What we're describing here is the left node being "swallowed" the right one, and growing in size.
+What we're describing here is the left node being "swallowed" by the right one, and growing in size.
 The memory that the left node owns and is responsible for is now part of the right oneTo make it easier to understand, consider the portion of a hypothetical heap in the picture below:

 ![heap_example_start](https://user-images.githubusercontent.com/59960116/161861475-67df25a7-17ea-491b-8dc5-45cac8ffb614.png)